 Economic Conditions Support Apartment Investing

-It appears that 2019 will continue the 2018 Goldilocks economic conditions that were so positive for apartment investing.
+It appears that 2019 will continue the 2018 Goldilocks economic conditions for apartment investing.
 These include:

 As you can see, the economic framework looks solid for continued rental growth in 2019.